Austrian Economic Chamber: Advantage Austria

-In Austria the promotion of foreign trade constitutes, by law, one major part of the activities of the Austrian Federal Economic Chamber.
-The immense importance of international business and access to international innovation to Austria is reflected in the extraordinary range of services provided by AdvantageAustria.org (AUSSENWIRTSCHAFT AUSTRIA) with an international network of more than 100 ADVANTAGE AUSTRIA Offices worldwide, in most cases sections of the Austrian embassies and consulates in the respective countries.
+In Austria the promotion of foreign trade constitutes is, by law, one major part of the activities of the Austrian Federal Economic Chamber.
+The importance of international business and access to international innovation to Austria is reflected in the wide range of services provided by AdvantageAustria.org (AUSSENWIRTSCHAFT AUSTRIA) with an international network of more than 100 ADVANTAGE AUSTRIA Offices worldwide, in most cases sections of the Austrian embassies and consulates in the respective countries.

 AUSSENWIRTSCHAFT AUSTRIA offers Austrian businesses a wide range of complementary services relating to foster international trade (exports and imports), investing outside of Austria and supporting Austrian companies abroad including business expertise and individual consultancy, match-making with potential business partners and trusted consultants, access to international innovation networks.
 The offices can provide market overviews, research potential agents, importers and cooperation partners for Austrian companies and background checks on potential partners.
 AdvantageAustria.org is also responsible for the organization of trade missions and Austria's official country pavilions at international trade fairs.